+1. Request by student

-- 1. The student from whom consent to remain on campus has been withdrawn may submit a written request for a hearing to the President, within the fourteen (14) day period of withdrawal.
-The written request must state the address to which notice of hearing is to be sent. - 2.
-The student shall be entitled to the following procedures in accordance with the Texas Education Code, Sections 51.234 and 51.243. - a.
-Hearing Notice.
+The student from whom consent to remain on campus has been withdrawn may submit a written request for a hearing to the President, within the fourteen (14) day period of withdrawal.
+The written request must state the address to which notice of hearing is to be sent.

+2. Hearing Procedures

+The student shall be entitled to the following procedures in accordance with the Texas Education Code, Sections 51.234 and 51.243.

+a) Hearing Notice

 Upon receipt of the request for hearing, the President shall grant the request and immediately mail a written notice of the time, place, and date of the hearing, along with pertinent records, exhibits and written statements to the student.
 A hearing will be conducted no later than three (3) days from the date that the President receives the request for hearing.
-The Hearing Committee will be appointed by the President and will be comprised of members from the respective schools other than the accused. - b.
-Representation.
-The student may be represented by counsel.
-The University will be represented by the Office of General Counsel. - c.
-Witnesses.
+The Hearing Committee will be appointed by the President and will be comprised of members from the respective schools other than the accused.

+b) Representation

+The student may be advised by counsel.
+The University will be represented by the Office of General Counsel.

+c) Witnesses

 The student, as well as the party who recommended consent be withdrawn, have the right to call and question witnesses and to cross-examine witnesses at the hearing.
 Members of the Hearing Committee may also question the witnesses.
-Witnesses-are permitted to attend the Hearing only when they are providing information, unless the Hearing Committee, in its sole discretion, allows otherwise.
-The student shall be advised of the content of the statements, and the names of the persons who made them, at the hearing. - d.
-Evidence.
+Witnesses are permitted to attend the Hearing only when they are providing information, unless the Hearing Committee, in its sole discretion, allows otherwise.
+The student shall be advised of the content of the statements, and the names of the persons who made them, at the hearing.

+d) Evidence

 All matters upon which the decision to withdraw consent may be based shall be introduced into evidence at the hearing.
 The decision to withdraw consent shall be based solely on the evidence presented at the hearing.
-At least one (1) day prior the date scheduled for the Hearing, the parties must submit to the Chair of the Hearing Committee the following information, if applicable. - i.
-All pertinent records, exhibits and written statements (including Impact or Position Statements); - ii.
-A list of witnesses, if any, who will be speaking on behalf of the Accused Student or Complainant, including a brief summary of the information to be given by each; and, - iii.
+At least one (1) day prior the date scheduled for the Hearing, the parties must submit to the Chair of the Hearing Committee the following information, if applicable:

+- a.
+All pertinent records, exhibits and written statements (including Impact or Position Statements); - b.
+A list of witnesses, if any, who will be speaking on behalf of the Accused Student or Complainant, including a brief summary of the information to be given by each; and, - c.
 The name of the advisor, if any, who may be present in an advisory capacity at the hearing.
 See Part II.F.4.i.

+e) Procedural Questions

-- e.
-Procedural Questions.
-All procedural questions are subject to the final decision of the chair, or otherwise - f.
-Recordings.
-University shall record, either digitally or through audiotape, or otherwise as deemed appropriate all Hearings until such time that the Hearing Committee begins discussion and deliberation and prepares Findings and Recommendations.
+All procedural questions are subject to the final decision of the chair.

+f) Recordings

+University shall record all Hearings.
+No recording will occur when the Hearing Committee is in discussion or deliberation.
 Deliberations shall not be recorded.
-The record is University property. - g.
-Appeal to President.
+The record is University property.

+g) Appeal to the President

 The student may appeal the decision within three (3) days from the date of the decision by sending a written appeal to the President.
 If the student does not appeal the decision by the hearing committee, the decision is final.
 The president will review and render a decision within seven (7) days.